 Script/Image size | 1MB | 1GB |

-Number of Scripts/Services | 30 scripts | 32 services (2 Apps with up to 16 Services each) |
+Number of Scripts/Services | 30 scripts | 32 Services (2 Apps with up to 16 Services each) |

 While Cloudflare gatekeeps certain features or imposes limits across paid tiers, all of Koyeb's native features are included whether using the free or a paid tier.